cwoebker/.com/colophon.markdown

 title: Colophon
 ---

+My name is Cecil Woebker.
 I am German.
 Thats all you have to know for now.

 ## Find me